ThibH/python-challenges/README.md

 Then you can find inside each language separate folders for each level of difficulty.

 ## Nomenclature ##
-Each challenge is numeroted (01, 02, 03...).
+Each challenge is numbered (01, 02, 03...) and reside inside a folder.
-You can then find a first markdown file containing the instructions for the challenges.
-And then a python folder containing all the possible solutions to the challenge.

-The name of the files / folders MUST be formated like so:
+The name of the folder MUST be formated like so:
-01-name_of_the_challenge-instructions.md
-01-name_of_the_challenge-solution
+01-name_of_the_challenge

 The name of the challenge is formated in lowercase, with each word being separated by underscores.

-The name of the file start with the numbering and ends with either -instructions or -solution.
+Inside the challenge's folder, you can find a file named "instructions.md" in markdown format.
+This file contains the instructions for the challenge.

+Then you can find a "solutions" folder containing all possible solutions.

+Each solution must be put inside a numbered folder like so: solution_01 solution_02
+...
+solution_23
+solution_24
+and so on.

 ## Instructions structure ##
 Each challenge should be formated like this: